Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride: Section S2: Theoretical Methodology

 The chemical potentials are defined as follows: \begin{itemize} \item Under N-rich conditions: \( \mu_N^{\text{N-rich}} = \frac{1}{2}E_{\text{tot}}(\text{N}_2) \) \item Under Si-rich conditions: \( \mu_{Si}^{\text{Si-rich}} = E_{\text{tot}}(\text{Si}) \) \end{itemize}

 The remaining chemical potentials are derived from the constraint:

 where \( \mu_{Si_3N_4} \) is the total energy per formula unit of crystalline Si$_3$N$_4$.

 The term \( qE_F \) represents the energy required to exchange electrons with the reservoir defined by the Fermi level \( E_F \). \( E_{\text{corr}} \) includes finite-size corrections for potential alignment and charged defect interactions.
-We employ the extended Freysoldt–Neugebauer–Van de Walle (eFNV) correction as implemented in the \texttt{DOPED} package~\cite{Kumagai2014,Kavanagh2024}.
+We employ the extended Freysoldt-Neugebauer-Van de Walle (eFNV) correction as implemented in the \texttt{DOPED} package~\cite{Kumagai2014,Kavanagh2024}.